Familiar Misquotations

 Reader Response:

-* Here's a lengthy response to this example from reader Lemuel Schenck, together with my reply:
+Here's a lengthy response to the Richard Cheney contextomy from Lemuel Schenck, together with my reply:

 I understand the subtle nuance of shifting from the prior statement that referred to the program and the quotes used to discredit him were made clear by the context that he really meant the program.
 What I am having a problem rectifying is who is really guilty of what.